 Vision: Octave Foundation aims to bring people together to celebrate the cultural diversity of our planet.

-Mission Statement: To build platforms for cultural interactions and centres for learning that promote and preserve diverse cultural heritage, and build inclusivity and encourage peaceful interactions between India’s North Eastern states with the rest of the country.
+Mission Statement: To build platforms for cultural interactions and centres for learning that promote and preserve diverse cultural heritage, and build inclusivity and encourage peaceful interactions between India’s North-Eastern states with the rest of the country.

 Time and again we get to hear about crimes committed against people who do not ethnically belong to a certain region.
 In 2014, the Govt of India released the statistics that there had been a 226% rise in crimes against North Eastern (NE) people in Delhi.
 According to Bezbaruah Committee report (which was submitted in July’2014), more than two lakh people from the Northeast have migrated to Delhi between 2005 and 2013 and about 86% of them have faced discrimination.
 And even though the Capital leads among the metro cities when it comes to racial discrimination, others like Bangalore are not far behind.
-Only two years after it witnessed a mass exodus of people from Northeast following rumors of many threats and assaults, Bangalore has become an unwelcome host once again.
-And this is only a small statistic from a cohort of instances violence and ethnic discrimination that one comes across every day.
+Only two years after it witnessed a mass exodus of people from the Northeast following rumours of many threats and assaults, Bangalore has become an unwelcome host once again.
+And this is only a small statistic from a cohort of instances of violence and ethnic discrimination that one comes across every day.

 There is a lack of narratives in mainstream media and entertainment, which are instrumental in shaping up public opinion and awareness.
 The NCERT textbook doesn’t talk enough about North Eastern Region despite many proposals being made repeatedly.
-This further alienates the people of the region from the national ethos and allows mistrust to seep into their minds; intent of the authorities is questioned.
+This further alienates the people of the region from the national ethos and allows mistrust to seep into their minds; the intent of the authorities is questioned.

 Most cultural events end up becoming community centric meeting points and do not explicitly promote cultural amalgamation.
 Travelling productions focusing on cross-cultural interaction especially in the Northeast are either rare or negligible.